-As the CEO of Fictionary, I read a lot of draft novels, and it’s one of the great pleasures of my job.
+As part of our new Fictionary Annual Plus subscription, I’ve met a bunch of interesting writers and I get to read a lot of draft novels.
+It’s one of the great pleasures of my job.
 It’s also an amazing learning opportunity.

 Today, I want to share the top 10 issues I find in manuscripts in hopes that you can learn from them.

 Here we go…

 1. Word Count — Doesn’t follow the genre requirements